Academic Working Arrangements and Academic Workload Policy

 The Policy is used in association with the Research Performance Review and Plan (RPRP) Guidelines and online Template (link is to blank template only, if you have commenced an RPRP click here to return to the RPRP landing page where you are able to view/edit your submission) to implement the process for determining individual staff research workload allocation.

-Supporting processes, such as the Academic Performance Review and Planning program, have been implemented to enable the planning and assessment of an individual’s work performance in the context of Academic Workload arrangements, and to ensure continuous improvement.
+Supporting processes, such as the Progress Plan, have been implemented to enable ongoing conversations regarding an individual’s participation and contribution in the context of Academic Workload arrangements, and to ensure continuous improvement.

 There may be times when it is not possible to provide additional work to an Academic Staff member who has the capacity and capability to take on additional work – i.e. the staff member is not able to be assigned a complete annual workload – resulting in them being under load.